emarsden/dash-mpd-cli/doc/src/about.md

 This commandline application allows you to download content (audio or video) described by an MPD manifest.
 This involves selecting the alternative with the most appropriate encoding (in terms of bitrate, codec, etc.), fetching segments of the content using HTTP or HTTPS requests and muxing audio and video segments together.
-There is also support for downloading subtitles (mostly WebVTT, TTML, SRT, tx3g and SMIL formats, with some support for wvtt format).
+There is also support for downloading subtitles in WebVTT, TTML, SRT, tx3g and SMIL formats.

 It runs on most common **platforms**, including Linux, Microsoft Windows and MacOS.